Anion Gap (Blood)

 This test looks at electrically charged particles in your blood.
 This helps your healthcare

-an electrolyte panel, another blood test.
+of an electrolyte panel, another blood test.

 Your blood contains sodium, chloride, and bicarbonate.
 All of these are charged particles.